jperrello/Zeroconf-AI/vlc_extension/README.md

 ## How It Works

 1. User installs the VLC extension (copies directory to VLC extensions folder)
-2. User activates extension in VLC (View → Extensions → ZeroConf AI Chat)
+2. User activates extension in VLC (View → Extensions → Saturn Chat)
 3. Lua extension automatically:
    - Detects the operating system
    - Locates the bundled bridge executable